 14});

-This code creates a simple line chart with Chart.js, using a canvas element and a dataset with three data points.
+This code creates a simple line chart using Chart.js, with a single dataset and three data points.

 1const data = [10, 20, 30];

-This code creates a simple bar chart with D3, using an SVG element and a dataset with three data points.
+This code creates a simple bar chart using D3.js, with three data points and a dynamic height calculation.

-Chart.js is a great choice for simple charting needs, while D3 is better suited for complex data visualization requirements.
+Chart.js is a better choice for simple charting needs, while D3.js is better suited for complex, interactive, and dynamic visualizations.

 A modern charting library that helps create interactive charts and graphs.
 It has a simple API and works great with React, Vue, and vanilla JavaScript.